lcordenod/42_www_camagru/README.md

 # 42_www_camagru
-Recreate a basic web version of Snapchat with filters and picture gallery from camera or upload
+Recreate a web version of Snapchat with filters and picture gallery from camera or upload

 ## Intro